Local authority search explained

-A local authority search will provide important information about any potential restrictions, benefits, and conditions regarding the property searched that you (and in some cases, the owners) may otherwise not be aware of.
+Local authority searches provide important information about potential restrictions, benefits, and conditions regarding the property of which the buyer (and in some cases, the owners) may not be aware.

-The information is often used by buyers as a powerful negotiating tool to get the seller to adjust the sale price for the cost of fixing the issues that come up following a local authority search.
-At times, it can also lead to the buyer pulling out of the deal.
+The information is often used by buyers as a powerful negotiating tool to get the seller to adjust the sale price for the cost of fixing the issues that come up.
+At times, poor results can also lead to the buyer pulling out of the deal.

 Once the search is complete, the information is handed directly to your conveyancer by the local authority office.